 Running a successful Personal Training business can be accomplished if you follow these 17 tips!
-If you are entering the profession of a personal training, it is a time of growth and opportunity.
+If you are entering the profession of personal training, it is a time of growth and opportunity.
 Awareness of the benefits of personal training has been expanding for over a decade, as is the client market.
 This increased opportunity is accompanied by a huge influx of new personal trainers into the industry, which means increased competition.

 These decisions contain several elements including: